 NCI Shady Grove | Room 6E608

-Ms. Locke received a Master’s of Science in entomology from the University of California, Davis, and a Master’s of Science in Public Health from the University of Utah.
+Ms. Locke received a Master’s in Science in entomology from the University of California, Davis, and a Master’s in Science in Public Health from the University of Utah.
 She became a board-certified industrial hygienist in 1996.
-Ms. Locke joined the Occupational and Environmental Epidemiology Branch (OEEB) in 2010 as an occupational hygiene specialist and became Assistant Branch Chief in 2016.
+Ms. Locke joined the Occupational and Environmental Epidemiology Branch (OEEB) in 2010 as an occupational hygiene specialist and became Branch Assistant Director in 2016.
 Ms. Locke’s research focuses on characterizing occupational exposure for participants in epidemiologic studies of cancer.
 Before joining NCI, she spent 10 years as a senior industrial hygienist and project manager at the research corporation, Westat.
 Prior to that, she worked as an industrial hygiene consultant and field industrial hygienist, where she conducted exposure assessments in manufacturing, mining, construction, commercial, and residential settings.

 - Developing novel retrospective exposure assessment methods to efficiently evaluate and estimate historical workplace exposures in epidemiologic studies of cancer.

 - Working on the design and implementation of field sampling strategies for prospective studies characterizing exposures and identifying key exposure determinants.